mithyer/Selector-Closure/README.md

 # Selector-Closure

 A light way to convert objc target-action selector to closure style by Swift3/4

+# Version 1.x.x

+Now type of UIControl can be auto recognized.
+Use "sce" prefix to use all function.

 ## UIControl

 ```
-// add events
+let btn = UIButton()
+let field = UITextField()

+// for specific event
-control.add(.touchUpInside) { sender in
+_ = btn.sce.add(.touchUpInside) { sender in
-  // ...
+  // ... sender is UIButton
 }

-// or like this to convert type of control
+// for default event(UIButton, UISwitch, UISlider, UITextField has default events)
-control.add(.touchUpInside) { (sender: UIButton) in
+let invoker = field.sce.add { sender in
-  // ...
+  // ... sender is UITextField
 }

-// or use default event(UIButton, UISwitch, UISlider, UITextField has default events)
-let invoker = control.add { (btn: UIButton) in
-  // ...
-}

-// now you can remove specific closure with invoker returned
+// now you can remove action with invoker returned
-control.remove(invoker)
+field.sce.remove(invoker)

 // remove all for events
-control.removeAll(.touchUpInside) { sender in
+field.sce.removeAll(.touchUpInside) { sender in
   // ...
 }

 // test didAdd events
-let res: Bool = control.didAdd(.touchUpInside)
+let res: Bool = field.sce.didAdd(.touchUpInside)
 ```

 ## UIBarButtonItem

 ```
-let item = UIBarButtonItem.init(title: "test", style: .plain, { item in
+let item = UIBarButtonItem.sce_init(title: "test", style: .plain, { item in
   // ...
 })